-To many businesses, just try something once or twice, without thinking it through.
-They then think, nope this isn’t working for me, and move on to another social media channel.
-Abandoning all the hard work they did up until then.
+To many businesses just try something once or twice without thinking it through.
+They then think, nope, this isn’t working for me, and move on to another social media channel.
+Abandoning all the hard work they had done up until then.

 If you closely look at your company’s needs, how do you think social media will help achieve those goals?
 Why is it that your company exists?
 What problem are you trying to solve for your customers?

 In the end, Content Marketing and Social Media Marketing are just other ways of solving your customer’s problems.
 Instead of using your product, you use content, but the end goal is the same.

 When setting up your social media objectives and goals, go beyond the vanity metrics such as Retweets and Likes.
 Instead, focus on more advanced metrics such as leads generated, web referrals, and conversion rates for your business.

 You can probably come up with some very personal goals for you and your company; however, next to these specific goals, there are a couple that all businesses, most of the time, include in their social media strategy:

 - Develop brand ambassadors